mzyates/techindicators/documentation.md

 ### adl

 The adl function calculates the [Accumulation/Distribution Line](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:accumulation_distribution_line).
 The function requires four parameters: an array of high prices, and array of low prices, and array of closing prices, and a trading volume.
 The function returns the adl values as an array whose length is equal to the length of the price arrays.

+### macd

+The macd function calculates the [Moving Average Convergence/Divergence](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:moving_average_convergence_divergence_macd).
+The function requires four parameters: an array of prices, a number of periods for the fast EMA, a number of periods for the slow EMA, and a number of periods for the signal line.
+The function returns two arrays: the MACD Line and Signal Line.
+The difference between the MACD Line and Signal Line can be used to calculate the MACD histogram.